promcon/website/README.md

 ## Building

-To generate the static site, run:
+To generate the static site, You need run:

 ```bash
 bundle exec nanoc